Emma Lampert Cooper: Education and early career

-In 1877, the Rochester Art Club was formed, and Cooper was its first vice president, marking the beginning of a long relationship with the Club.
-She held the positions of vice president, secretary and president and was a member until 1895.
-From 1870 to 1886 Cooper had a studio in the historic Powers Building in Rochester, New York.
+1877 The Rochester Club was formed, and Cooper was its vice president, marking the beginning of a long relationship with the club.
+She held the positions of vice president, secretary, and president and was a member until 1895.
+From 1870 to 1886, Cooper had a studio in the historic power buildings in Rochester, NY.
 Within Rochester, she had a "notable influence" on the city's art community.

-She returned to New York City to study at the Art Students League and Cooper Union, and she studied under William Merritt Chase.
+She then returned to New York City to study at the Art Students League and Cooper Union under William Merritt Chase.
 Cooper studied in Paris at the Académie Delécluse for 18 months in the mid-1880s and under Hein Kever in the Netherlands in 1891.

 Educator

-From 1891 to 1893 Cooper taught painting and was the art director at the Foster School in Clifton Springs, New York, which was open between 1876 and 1885.
-From 1893 through 1897, Cooper taught at the Mechanics Institute, now the Rochester Institute of Technology.
+From 1891 to 1893, Cooper taught painting and was the Art Director at the Clifton Springs, NY, foster school opened between 1876 and 1885.
+From 1893 to 1897, Cooper taught at the Mechanic's Institute of The Rochester Institute of Technology.

 Marriage

 In 1897, while working and living in Dordrecht, she met painter Colin Campbell Cooper.
-They married on June 9, 1897 in Rochester, New York.
+They married on June 9, 1897, in Rochester, New York.
 The couple traveled abroad between 1898 and 1902, living in the Laren artist colony in the Netherlands for one year.
-Then, they primarily lived in New York City, and also traveled extensively, to Europe and her hometown, Rochester.
-They were in India in 1913, reputedly both having been commissioned by a patroness from the United States to make paintings.
+Then, they primarily lived in New York City, and also traveled extensively to Europe and her hometown, Rochester.
+They were in India in 1913, reputedly both having been commissioned by a patroness from the United States to create paintings.
 The works from that trip were exhibited in Rochester, New York in 1915.
 Because of her work in the United States and abroad, she was considered knowledgeable of the international art community.